Skip to main content

 Surviving the collapse of the crypt he was cornered in by a horde of his reanimated corpses, Dr Hebert West continues to conduct his grisly experiments.
 He is eventually arrested and imprisoned but continues his research.
 When a young doctor named Howard Phillips begins work at the prison, he teams up with West to help bring his experiments to the next level.
 Hell breaks loose and copious blood is spilled when several of the reanimated corpses break free and wreck havoc in the prison.
 Creative carnage and grisly mutations ensue.

 While certain scenes really revive the spirit of the original, the film still pales in comparison.
 In many ways it simply retreads events from the original with West immersing himself in his amoral experiments at all costs, while his idealistic and naive assistant becomes involved with a woman whose death and subsequent reanimation pushes him over the edge.
 Setting the story in a gloomy prison adds an air of claustrophobia and tension – West’s fellow prisoners are a nasty bunch that poses as much of a threat to him as his reanimated monstrosities do.
-When the inevitable guts begin to hit the fan and slosh across the screen, Yuzna delivers a plethora of eye-widening set pieces and astounding special effects, and the film, at last, really hits its stride.
+When the inevitable guts begin to hit the fan and slosh across the screen, Yuzna delivers a plethora of eye-widening set pieces and astounding special effects, and the film really hits its stride.

-The very likable Elsa Pataky and Jason Barry help give the film a little warmth, but the undisputed highlight of the film is Jeffrey Combs as the irrepressible Herbert West, and even though he isn’t given enough to do, when he is onscreen and delivering his lines in that inimitably drool and emotionally detached manner, he has real presence and wry charisma.
+Highlights include the opening scene, when several youngsters are menaced by a jawless zombie in their leafy suburban home, the appearance of a reanimated torso swiftly closing in on West, and the closing credits sequence boasting the unforgettable sight of a rat tussling with a reanimated dismembered penis.
+No, really!
+Elsa Pataky and Jason Barry help give the film a little warmth, but the undisputed highlight of the film is Jeffrey Combs as the irrepressible Herbert West, and even though he isn’t given nearly enough to do, when he is onscreen and delivering his lines in that inimitably drool and emotionally detached manner, he has real presence and wry charisma.

 Beyond Re-Animator was produced by Brian Yuzna’s Spanish film company Fantastic Factory, a company set up with Julio Fernández to produce modestly budgeted genre films for the international market using international genre talent as well as local talent.
 The lovely folks over at the ever-amazing Arrow Video have gathered together a collection of Fantastic Factory’s output in one beautifully packaged boxset.
 It serves to highlight the work of an interesting production company and often overlooked filmmaker, Brian Yuzna, whose work, while sometimes uneven, could never be accused of not being interesting.